loodse/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 ## Prerequisites

-The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
-Login to each controller instance using the `gcloud` command.
+The commands in this lab must be run on each controller instance: `kube-controller-1`, `kube-controller-2`, and `kube-controller-3`.
+Login to each controller instance.
 Example:

 ```
-gcloud compute ssh controller-0
+ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no ubuntu@$(openstack server show kube-controller-1 -f value -c addresses|cut -d',' -f2|tr -d ' ')
 ```

 ### Running commands in parallel with tmux